MERS outbreak: Epidemiology

 By May 2013, 10 of the 22 people who died and 22 of 44 cases reported were in Saudi Arabia and over 80% were male.
-This gender disparity is thought to be because most women in Saudi Arabia wear veils that cover the mouth and nose, decreasing their chances of being exposed to the virus.
+This gender disparity may have been because most women in Saudi Arabia wear veils that cover the mouth and nose, decreasing their chances of being exposed to the virus (although a previous study found that veils were not effective for this purpose), or it may be due to the prevalent gender segregation in that society.
 By 19 June 2013, MERS had infected at least 60 people with cases reported in Jordan, Qatar, Saudi Arabia, the United Arab Emirates (UAE), Tunisia, Germany, the United Kingdom (UK), France and Italy, with a death toll of 38.
 Saudi officials expressed great concern that millions of Muslims from around the world would potentially be exposed to the virus during the Hajj, or pilgrimage to Mecca and Medina.

 In May 2014, the WHO said it was monitoring the situation as global cases of MERS appeared to be on the rise, but said the situation did not yet constitute a health emergency.
 On 3 June 2014, Saudi Arabia revised the country's total cases of MERS to date to 688 cases after re-examining the data as part of an effort to better understand the disease.
 A total of 282 people had died from MERS.
 The numbers represented a jump of 113 cases and 92 deaths.
 Despite the jump in reported cases, the number of new cases was on the decline according to Tariq Madany, head of the medical advisory council.
 At the same time, the Saudi deputy health minister was fired, the second high level health official fired within two months.

 On 4 June 2014, a study published in The New England Journal of Medicine indicated that camel-to-human transmission of the virus was possible.
 In November 2013, a man became ill with MERS after tending to a sick camel.
 Viral samples taken from the man, who eventually died of the virus, and the sick animal were virtually identical.
 This provided very strong evidence that the man had gotten the virus from the camel.
 As of June 2015, there were 1,227 confirmed human cases of MERS, resulting in 449 deaths (37% mortality).